mateomurphy/beatport/README.md

   # An alternative for searching for genre by slug is searching by genre ID
   trance_genre = Beatport::Catalog::Genre.find(7) # => returns a Trance Genre object
   ```

+## Running specs

+To run specs, you'll need to create a file with your oauth credentials in `spec/config.rb`, which
+will be loaded by `spec/spec_helper.rb`

 ## Contributing to beatport